teuben/teunix/docs/astronomy-on-ubuntu.md

 as well as the *AppImage* style of programs.

-By using such alternate app channels, you can effectively make the official version hidden, though can come with some restrictions.
+By using such alternate app channels, you can effectively make the official version hidden, though can come with some restrictions, giving the nature of sandboxing applications in such environments.

 ## 3. Astronomy Packages